Justin Bieber Wraps Year, Career Comeback With Inspiring Grammy Video

 “I’ve just been able to put out the music I want to put out,” Justin said, added, “Be creative.”

-Reiterating the core message of his Purpose album, the Biebs concluded, “Basically for a while there I lost my purpose or felt like I lost my purpose, and I feel like I got my purpose back.”
+Reiterating the core message of his Purpose album, and seemingly how he sees and lives his life, Justin concluded, “Basically for a while there I lost my purpose or felt like I lost my purpose, and I feel like I got my purpose back.”

 Completely agree.
 Read and see if you can argue https://t.co/0JXXq0xTak